terencembibe/k8s-jjtech/eks-cluster-ec2/k8s-files/security/readme.md

 ## Steps to implement RBAC
 - Create a new IAM Role in AWS
-- Assign eks permission or ADmin permission
+- Assign eks permission or Admin permission
-- Edit COnfigMao AUth with and add the name of the user or add group (if user is in any group)
+- Edit ConfigMap AUth and add the name of the user or add group (if user is in any group)

-  > kubectl edit -n kube-system configmap/aws-auth # edit your aws-auth ConfigMap to add users nad groups
+  > kubectl edit -n kube-system configmap/aws-auth # edit your aws-auth ConfigMap to add users and groups

-- configure a CLuster role and a cluster role binding with the required permissions in the cluster
+- configure a Cluster role and a cluster role binding with the required permissions in the cluster
 - Deploy the cluster role amnd role binding
 - deploy your k8s workloads

-- update profile on cli by runing o=commands:
+- update profile on cli by running the commands below:
+  - aws configure --profile <profile-name> # Provide credentials for new user created above
   - export AWS_PROFILE=<name of profile> # to set profile to a current profile
   - aws sts get-caller-identity # Run command to confirm current profile